gebrkn/chartreux/README.md

 @end
 ```

-In the second case, the value of the variable will be the intepolated "flow":
+In the second case, the value of the variable will be the interpolated "flow":

 ###### example:
 ```